-Top tools to accelerate SaaS product development
+Top SaaS product development tools

 Empires like Microsoft and Salesforce run on the SaaS model.
 SaaS Products are some of the best ways to develop software that can serve millions over the web and mobile through a rapid, flexible software framework.
 Developing software is a substantially different process for SaaS companies.
 Sustaining costs get reduced dramatically without having to maintain various older releases, product cycles are far shorter, and the technology used is more current.
 The crux of a successful SaaS product is the ability to reach the market as fast as possible, meaning the speed of development.
 Great UX and pixel perfect execution of the product are also very important.
 The implementation of analytical tools to measure KPIs is also vital to the whole process.
 However, when getting started with your product, stability, scalability, proper documentation and quality of code is far more critical than flawless architecture.
-And when it comes to accelerating our SaaS product development, below are the tools we rely on.
+And when it comes to accelerating our SaaS application development, below are the tools we rely on.

 Ruby on Rails